 Green Book is the crowd-pleaser of 2018.
-A strong, yet safe, film dealing with race relations, bigotry, and acceptance towards other human beings.
+A safe film dealing with race relations, bigotry, and acceptance towards other human beings.

 Nominated for five Oscars, including Best Picture, Green Book is a heartfelt picture that may move some to tears.
 Actor’s Mahershala Ali and Viggo Mortensen are outstanding in their title roles, while their chemistry rides smoothly together.
 As we drift farther South with our characters the film’s subject matter stays light, never too heavy, and keeps you focused.
 It’s a movie that demonstrates what real social change can do and a message that’s still relevant for our country today.
 Yesterday, Mortensen and Ali received Oscar nominations for Best Actor in a Leading Role (Mortensen) and Best Actor in a Supporting Role (Ali).
 Both actors are exceptional here and help uplift the film overall.
 Our film follows the true story of Tony Lip (Mortensen), a bouncer from an Italian-American neighborhood in the Bronx, who is hired to drive Dr. Don Shirley (Ali), a world-class African-American pianist, on a concert tour from Manhattan to the Deep South in the 1960s.

 During their tour through the Deep South, Tony must rely on "The Green Book" to guide them to the few establishments that were then safe for African-Americans.
 Along the way, Tony and Dr. Shirley are confronted with racism and danger.
 This becomes an eye-opener for Tony, while this is a normal everyday occurrence for Dr. Shirley.
 Through their journey together, they find each other’s humanity and are uplifted by humor, establishing a lifelong bond.
 Writer-director Peter Farrelly (Dumb and Dumber and There’s Something About Mary) wonderfully crafts this picture, yet he decided to keep the overall subject matter relatively safe.
 Most people will rejoice at this, but I wished that Green Book could have dug deeper into its tough source of material.